DhananjayPorwal/youtube-playlist-downloader/README.md

 6. The script will display the size of each video before downloading 🗜 and provide progress updates.

 7. Once all videos have been downloaded, a success message will be displayed 🎉.

+## Known Errors

+If a folder with the same name as the playlist already exists, the script will throw an error.
+This is because the script tries to create a new folder with an alphanumeric name based on the playlist title to store the downloaded videos.
+However, if a folder with the same name already exists, the operating system will not allow the creation of another folder with the same name, resulting in an error.

+> To resolve this issue, you can either delete the existing folder or rename it before running the script.